 “I want to get a bigger loan so I can raise pigs, increase profits, and send my oldest son Ferland to college in two years,” says Bebe. (©2015 World Vision/photo by Jon Snyder)

 When her husband died, Maria Jorge Rodriguez didn’t know how she was going to care for her 10 children.
 She was left with lots of land, but no reliable source of water.
-Then World Vision came to her village and began to offer economic development assistance.
+Then World Vision came to her village and began to offer economic empowerment assistance.
 Her family learned how to grow more crops and thanks to microloans, they were able to pipe in water.
 Maria, her children, and her grandchildren now grow so successfully that they are able to sell their lettuce to Wal-Mart. (©2013 World Vision/photo by Laura Reinhardt)